The Psychology of Discounts

 Why do discounts work?

-Most discounts work on the principle of urgency, as the discounts are only available for a specific period of time.
+Most discounts work on the principle of urgency, as the discounts are only available for a specific period.
 If people don’t buy the product now, at the discounted price, they’re likely to miss out on saving some money.
 That anticipation of missing out is exactly why discounts work.

 Importantly, discounts only work if the customer knows about them and understands the value and urgency of the discount.
 If a discount is not advertised or the value is not recognizable to the average shopper at a glance, then the discount is missing the opportunity to result in impulse purchases.